Lindsay89/beautiful-react-ui/src/components/Elements/Modal/README.md

 ### Basic Usage
-Modal component looks like a smaller window  with some content that shows up disabling the main window.
+A Modal component shows its children contents positioned over everything else in the document.

 ```jsx